You are coping, but you want to thrive.

 Hello!
 My name is Jennifer Beytin (she/her/hers), and I’m a licensed clinical therapist (LCSW) practicing in Virginia.

-My style is strengths-based, empowering, and neurodivergent-affirming.
+Because each client is unique, I use a personalized approach that combines techniques from a variety of evidence-based treatments.
 We will work together to understand how your unique brain works, tap into your strengths, remove the roadblocks that are getting in your way, and work toward your goals.

 Ready to get started?
 Please reach out to schedule a free consultation call.
 I see clients out of my Arlington (Rosslyn) office, as well as via teletherapy.